 A: Non-essential visitors and volunteers are not allowed in school buildings.
 Activities that involve outside groups using District facilities are not allowed.
 Essential visitors will be limited and need an appointment.
 All essential visitors must complete and pass the Symptom Monitoring Checklist.

-Virtual meetings by outside groups will be implemented (PTO, Home & School, Foundation, etc.).
+Virtual meetings by outside groups will be implemented (PTO, Home & School, Foundation for Wallingford-Swarthmore Schools, etc.).

 The District will create hygiene routines throughout the school day that will include handwashing and the use of hand sanitizer.
-Classrooms will be equipped with hand sanitizer, disinfectant spray, and disinfecting wipes, and paper towels.
-Signage will be displayed reminding students of hygiene measures to help stop the spread of coronavirus (hand washing, sneezing into elbow/away from others, social distancing, etc.).
+Classrooms will be equipped with hand sanitizer, disinfectant spray and wipes, and paper towels.
+Signage will be displayed reminding students of hygiene measures to help stop the spread of coronavirus (handwashing, sneezing into elbow/away from others, social distancing, etc.).